Keyboard shortcuts

 • Use a one-thread-per-output-element mapping: each thread computes out[i, k].

-• The kernel should be templated on the data type (to support both half and bfloat16_t).
+• The kernel should support both half and bfloat16_t inputs and outputs.

 • Apply the same group-wise dequantization loop as the CPU version: